 It’s best that your attorney speaks to the insurance companies on your behalf, but if you do need to talk to an insurance adjuster, it’s important that you don’t tell them, or anyone else, that you contributed to the accident.
 If contributory negligence exists, you could end up missing out on receiving any compensation.

 It’s not a legal requirement.
 Only the policyholder must do so.
 If your own insurance carrier requests a recorded statement, you will have to give one, but be sure to consult with a Charlotte car accident law firm first to ensure you don’t say the wrong thing.

 A majority of liability insurance claims take time, and if you haven’t given any of your medical providers a payment method, they could end up sending your bills to collections.
 Ultimately, if the car insurance company decides to compensate you for your treatment, you can submit the bills your medical insurance paid for reimbursement.

 Insurance companies don’t care about claimants.
-They only care about saving money by trying to find ways to deny a claim or provide a low settlement.
+They only care about saving money by trying to find ways to deny an accident injury claim or provide a low settlement.
 If you sign any documents without knowing what they are, you could end up signing away your rights to the maximum settlement available.
 Give all forms you receive from the insurance adjuster to your Charlotte car accident lawyer to review first.